Giving to RNI

 Postdoctoral Fellowship Program

-Graduate Research Program in Regenerative Science
+Graduate Research Fellowship in Tissue Regeneration

 Provide important current-use funding for research in a number of critical tissue- or disease-specific areas.
 Current-use research funding can be designated to support areas of research in regenerative medicine that focus on the heart, spine, brain, bone, kidney, liver, lung, or other tissues.
 Alternatively, current-use research funding can be designated to support disease-specific research areas such as blood disorders, heart failure, and spinal cord injury, or neurodegenerative diseases like Parkinson’s and Alzheimer’s disease.